Cub Scout Team

 • The membership function strives for growth through the organization of new Scouting units and growth through new members joining existing units.

 • The fund development, function sees that the team provides its share of funds to the total council operating budget.

 • The program function concentrates on helping Scouting units with camp promotion; special activities, including community service; training adult volunteers; and youth advancement and recognition.

-• The unit service function provides direct coaching and consultation by district volunteers for unit adults to help ensure the success of every Scouting unit.
+• The unit service function provides direct coaching and consultation by Team volunteers for unit adults to help ensure the success of every Scouting unit.